Why is vaccination important to you?

 Mild side effects are expected.
 Like any medicine, vaccines can cause side effects such as a low-grade fever, or pain and redness at the injection site.
 Mild reactions go away within a few days on their own.
 Severe, long-lasting side effects are extremely rare.
 If you have questions or concerns about a vaccine, talk with your doctor.

 Some people in your family or community may not be able to get certain vaccines due to their age or health condition.
 They rely on you to help prevent the spread of disease.
 Infants, older adults, and people with weakened immune systems (like those undergoing cancer treatment) are especially vulnerable to infectious disease.
 For example, newborn babies are too young to be vaccinated against whooping cough.
 Unfortunately, whooping cough can be very dangerous or even deadly for them.
 Pregnant women should get the Tdap vaccine during every pregnancy to help protect their babies from whooping cough.
 Anyone who is around babies should be up-to-date with their whooping cough vaccine.

 Adults need to keep their vaccinations up-to-date because immunity from childhood vaccines can wear off over time.
 You are also at risk for different diseases as an adult.
 All adults need influenza vaccine, COVID-19 vaccine, tetanus vaccine and so on.
 You may need other vaccines (such as the human papillomavirus vaccine, hepatitis A, B and so on) based on your age, health conditions, job, lifestyle, or travel habits.

-Getting recommended vaccines can give you some peace of mind.
-You will have the best possible protection available against several serious diseases.
 Living a busy life and having much responsibility to bear, the stake is high for you to get sick.
 Vaccines, which protects you from preventable sickness, can help you stay healthy and enjoy the time with your loved ones.